 Community engagement activities will be a priority as the FGF progresses, allowing for communities to ask questions and discuss topics important to them.

 The Outline Business Case (OBC) was submitted to the Scottish and UK Governments on Friday 24 November.
-The OBC will now be reviewed by both Governments.
-Subject to detailed feedback, the Final Business Case (FBC) will be prepared, with a view to being approved in 2024 and, therefore, allowing the Forth Green Freeport (FGF) to become operational.
+The OBC is being reviewed by both Governments.
+Once the OBC is approved, Forth Green Freeport (FGF) will become operational.

-The FGF consortium will then develop the FBC, which develops the detail in the OBC further, and enables to the FGF to unlock the £25m of seed capital funding linked the Green Freeport.
-The FBC will be submitted to the Scottish and UK Governments in spring 2024.
+The FGF consortium will then develop the FBC, which develops the detail in the OBC further, and enables to the FGF to unlock the £25m of seed capital funding linked to the Green Freeport.
+The FBC will be submitted to the Scottish and UK Governments in late summer 2024.